 Tropical wilderness, abundant wildlife, hidden caves, ancient ruins, wonderful lodges, cultural immersion and the second largest barrier reef in the world.
 Is there anything else you could possibly need add to make the perfect trip?
 Considering the experiences on offer it is truly astonishing how little mainland Belize has been explored.
 On this 14 day trip you will immerse yourself in all things Belize and come away wondering how an earth it has stayed such a secret.

-Day 1: There is no hanging about as you are met on arrival and driven north, to meet your boat taking you inland to the stunning Lamanai Outpost Lodge and the start of your adventure through Belize.
-Lamanai Lodge is situated on the banks of a 28 mile long spring-fed lagoon amid the remnants of a major Maya city.
-It is surrounded by an incredible variety of habitats that facilitate unsurpassed nature-based and soft-adventure activities that depart right from your cabaña’s doorstep without the need for day-trips.
-(B/D)
+Day 1: There is no hanging about as you are met on arrival and driven north to meet your boat, taking you inland to the stunning Lamanai Outpost Lodge and the start of your adventure through Belize.
+Lamanai Lodge is situated on the banks of a 28 mile long spring-fed lagoon amid the remnants of a major Mayan city.
+It is surrounded by an incredible variety of habitats that facilitate unsurpassed nature-based and soft adventure activities that depart right from your cabaña’s doorstep without the need for day trips.
+(D)

-Days 2 & 3: Lamanai lodge offers a choice of activities during your stay that allow you to explore the natural and cultural surroundings of this special place.
+Days 2 & 3: Lamanai lodge offers a choice of activities that allow you to explore the natural and cultural surroundings of this special place.
 (B/L/D)

-Day 4: Continue your journey to San Ignacio, the gateway to the ancient Mayan world.
-From here you will explore the magnificent Mayan site of Caracol.
-Caracol is the largest archeological site in Belize, covering 30 square miles of high canopy jungle and includes five plazas, an astronomic observatory and over 35,000 buildings that have been identified.
+Day 4: Continue your journey to your lodge at Mountain Pine Ridge Reserve, the gateway to the ancient Mayan world.
+From here you will explore the magnificent Maya site of Caracol, the largest archaeological site in Belize.
+Covering 30 square miles of high canopy jungle, it includes five plazas, an astronomic observatory and over 35,000 identified buildings.
 The loftiest among them, a massive pyramid (Caana) is capped by three temples and rises over 140 feet above the jungle floor.
 (B/L)

 Day 5: Actun Tunichil Muknal, The 'Cave of the Stone Sepulchre' is one of the most impressive caves in the Maya Lowland.
 Located in the heart of the Belizean rainforest, this cave was a sacred place to the prehistoric Maya.
 You will explore the cave system by way of a series of chambers, ending in a 300 by 50 metre cathedral where sacrificial ceremonies once took place.
 Here you will be able to travel into the Mayan past and witness a living museum where the human sacrifices and artifacts can be viewed in their original context.
 (B/L)